What Qualifies as a Lemon Car: Key Insights

 What qualifies as a lemon car?
 Consumer protection laws, governed at the state level, protect consumers when they purchase an automobile.
-California's Lemon Law "protects you when your vehicle is defective and cannot be repaired after a 'reasonable' number of attempts," states the State of California Department of Justice.
+California's Lemon Law "protects you when your vehicle is defective and cannot be repaired after a 'reasonable' number of attempts.

 Stay Informed of Chevy Silverado Recalls